longnow/bali-fonts/README.md

 This repository contains the latest release of three [Balinese Unicode](https://en.wikipedia.org/wiki/Balinese_(Unicode_block)) fonts: Vimala, Pustaka Bali, and Kadiri.
 These fonts are copyright [Aditya Bayu Perdana](https://www.behance.net/byabay), all rights reserved.
 The fonts are available under the [SIL OFL 1.1 license](LICENSE).
 Aditya Bayu Perdana designed the glyphs.
 [PanLex](https://panlex.org) assisted in developing the OpenType rules.

 Vimala has a style similar to Bali Simbar, a non-Unicode font designed by I Made Suatjana that is popular in Bali.
 Pustaka Bali has a monoline (“sans-serif”) style that is optimized for screens.
 Kadiri is based on the handwriting of a lontar in the collection of Sugi Lanus, written by Pranda Madhe Kadiri.
-Below is a sample showing the Balinese greeting ᬒᬁᬲ᭄ᬯᬲ᭄ᬢ᭄ᬬᬲ᭄ (_om swastyastu_), from top to bottom: Vimala, Pustaka Bali, Kadiri.
+Below is a sample showing the Balinese greeting ᬒᬁᬲ᭄ᬯᬲ᭄ᬢ᭄ᬬᬲ᭄ᬢᬸ (_om swastyastu_), from top to bottom: Vimala, Pustaka Bali, Kadiri.

 <img src="sample.png" width="419" height="573" alt="font sample">